 Announce next steps to ensure all guests feel confident that they can also leave appropriately. (e.g. where to gather for refreshments or to encourage the signing of a guest book upon leaving, etc.)

-Your celebrant will meet with you prior to the funeral or memorial to discuss your family’s ideas.
+Your celebrant will meet with you prior to the funeral or celebration of life to discuss your family’s ideas.
 Many families add other elements: music, singing, “words of wisdom” (a poetry reading, spiritual or religious texts), or a movie about the deceased person’s life.
 Families often wish to engage grandchildren if applicable.
-The time to discuss such ideas is prior to the memorial so all gathered can focus on celebrating a life well lived.
+The time to discuss such ideas is prior to the event so all gathered can focus on celebrating a life well lived.

 If you want to learn more about the tasks fulfilled by a funeral director and how they are different from your celebrant, click here.